Ancient Vessels

 USCGC STORIS

-In the summer of 1957, Storis started a historic journey.
-She departed in company with the Coast Guard buoy tenders Spar and Bramble conquered the Northwest Passage to establishing and charting a successful path through the Northwest Passage in response to defense concerns caused by Cold War tensions with the Soviet Union.
-The were to search for a sea route deep enough to support larger, deeper draft cargo ships and to collect hydrographic information.
+In the summer of 1957, the Coast Guard ship Storis started a historic journey.
+She departed in company with the Coast Guard buoy tenders Spar and Bramble to establishing and charting a successful path through the Northwest Passage in response to Cold War tensions with the Soviet Union.
+They were to search for a sea route deep enough to support larger, deeper draft cargo ships.
+Gaining a better understanding of ice floe movements and transiting through them without sustaining severe damage or getting stuck in the ice pack was critical for future shipping activity in this region.

-The three cutters were under the overall command of Coast Guard Cmdr.
-Harold L. Wood, commanding officer of Storis.
-Spar was skippered by Lt.
-Charles V. Cowing and Bramble was skippered by Lt.
-Cmdr.
-Harry H. Carter.
+On July 1, 1957, Storis departed Seattle in company with Coast Guard buoy tenders Bramble and Spar to search for a deep draft channel across the Arctic Ocean and collect hydrographic information.
 While in Franklin Strait, the cutters became trapped in an ice floe field for a number of days before Spar freed itself and then helped the other vessels reach clear water.
-During this time, the cutters continued their mission of charting and recording water depths, correcting old charts, in addition to leaving moored buoys to mark future shipping lanes.
+During this time, the cutters continued to leave moored buoys to mark future shipping lanes.

-In World War II, Storis participated in the Greenland Patrols.
+In World War II, icebreaker Storis participated in the Greenland Patrols.
 She patrolled the east coast of Greenland to prevent the establishment of German weather stations.

-Following the war, on 15 September 1948, Storis was reassigned to Juneau, Alaska where she participated in the Bering Sea Patrol, which entailed delivering medical, dental and judicial services to isolated native villages in the far reaches of the territory.
+Following the war, on 15 September 1948, Storis was reassigned to Juneau, Alaska where she participated in the Bering Sea Patrol, which entailed delivering medical and judicial services to isolated native villages in the far reaches of the territory.
 At the same time, Storis assisted in establishing Alaskan LORAN radio-navigation stations, provided supplies for the Distant Early Warning Line and conducted hydrographic surveys in the uncharted waters off the Arctic.

-19" long (1/144 scale), 27.5" long (1/100 scale), 32" long (HO scale).
-Email us for prices.
 We can also build an ice scenic base for this model or a large one that shows the three historic ships Storis, Spar, and Bramble during their Northwest Passage voyage.

 https://www.mycg.uscg.mil/News/Article/3628183/the-long-blue-line-first-us-transit-of-the-northwest-passage-1957/